varma1225/Gen-AI/Notes.md

 Transformers can process an entire sentence in one go instead of reading words one by one, because they use self-attention to look at all tokens simultaneously.

+**Parallelsim**

+Performing computation at simultaneoulsy rather sequentially ( reading a sentence at one go rather reading word by word)

+**Day_3**(09/1/26)

+**Embeddings**

+embeddings are dense numeric vectors that represent text (words, sentences, documents) or other data (images, audio) in a format that computers can reason about.
+Think of them as points in a high-dimensional space where similar content is closer together.

+Embeddings  are the GPS coordinates oof a word

+**Dimensions**

+When text is converted into an embedding, it becomes a vector of numbers.

+Each number = one dimension.

+So,

+128-dim embedding → 128 numbers

+384-dim embedding → 384 numbers

+768-dim embedding → 768 numbers

+1536-dim embedding → 1536 numbers

+1.which model use